 Tag: North Rhine-Westphalia

-Roman street in Cologne
+Roman Habour Road in Cologne

-Near the Roman Museum in Cologne one can see this reconstruction of an ancient street.
-In Cologne it is generally known as ‘Hafenstrasse’ though it isn’t really leading to a port.
-It isn’t an exact reconstruction of the former street either but the basalt stones are from Roman times at least.
+Near the Roman Museum, pedestrians see this reconstruction of an ancient street.
+The lane is known as Harbour Road, though it doesn’t lead to a port anymore.
+It isn’t an exact reconstruction of the former street, but the basalt stones are from Roman times.

 The ancient town wall of Cologne